About Us

 Soon, national federations began forming and competitive teams were organised.
 The 1st World Pole Sports Championships took place in 2012 with just 43 athletes from 14 countries; only 5 were men.
 2013 saw the launch of the Youth category with just 7 athletes.
 Just 5 years later, in 2017, there was an increase of over 80% in participation in the youth category; in total, 229 athletes from 36 countries competed on the World Pole Sports stage.

-In 2014 the IPSF contacted GAISF regarding the application process, and the road to recognition began.
-The IPSF began aligning itself to the GAISF and IOC criteria, expanding national federations to 25 with a further 12 in the application process.
+In 2014 the POSA contacted GAISF regarding the application process, and the road to recognition began.
+The POSA began aligning itself to the GAISF and IOC criteria, expanding national federations to 25 with a further 12 in the application process.

 1. Pole Sports Focus ‐